 One new case of COVID-19 in Leeds, Grenville, and Lanark

-After three straight days of zero new cases, the Leeds, Grenville, and Lanark District Health Unit is reporting one new case of COVID-19 in the region.

-The number of known active cases in the region remains at zero.
+Known active cases in the region went slightly up, it's now at 4.

 No one is in the hospital with the virus.

-Of the active cases, one of them is in Lanark East, the other is in Lanark West.
+Of the active cases, 2 are in Lanark East, the other 2 are in Lanark West.